khalid-naami/khalid-naami.github.io/blog/2026-04-30-vanna-charm-risk-management-synergy.md

 *   **Vanna** measures how your Delta changes when **Volatility** moves.
 *   **Charm** measures how your Delta changes when **Time** passes.

-In a calm market, these shifts are manageable.
-But during a "Black Swan" event or a rapid sell-off, they create a feedback loop that forces market makers to buy or sell trillions of dollars worth of stock in minutes.
+In a stable market regime, these shifts remain manageable.
+However, during tail-risk events or rapid intraday sell-offs, they forge a recursive feedback loop.
+To understand the individual drivers, explore our deep dives into [Vanna's price-volatility bridge](/blog/vanna-price-volatility-bridge) and [Charm's invisible delta decay](/blog/charm-the-invisible-delta-decay).

 ### The "Perfect Storm" Scenario
 Imagine a market sell-off on a Thursday afternoon (1 day before Friday expiration):